The Global Health Advocacy Incubator (GHAI) catalyzes food and health policies that improve cardiovascular health and save lives.

 Where we work:

-Argentina, Bangladesh, Brazil, China, East African Community, Ethiopia, India, Nigeria, Philippines, Turkey and Vietnam
+Argentina, Bangladesh, China, Ethiopia, India, Kenya, Nigeria, Philippines, Tanzania, Uganda and Vietnam

-- Punjab state in India increased access to hypertension screenings, treatment and telemedicine in 2020 during the COVID-19 pandemic.
+- India increased access to hypertension resources, screenings and treatment, including through the use of telemedicine and a new medicine delivery system, during the COVID-19 pandemic.

 - A guide from GHAI and Resolve to Save Lives for rapidly assessing the levels of trans fatty acids in industrially produced foods and oils is helping countries worldwide eliminate trans fat from their food supplies.